vladak/fusebox/README.md

 It captures only the first day of measurement, so the per month values are not real yet.

 The dashboard can be downloaded from [Electricity.json](/Electricity.json).

+For getting the data displayed in Grafana the way I wanted, the Explore tab is immensely useful.
+In my case, the power consumption graph displayed only wide bars and I found out that the scaping interval has to be made smaller in order to get enough data points, which in turn makes finer grained resolution and thus narrower columns.

 ## Usage